History of the War in Afghanistan (2001–2021): 2015 Taliban resurgence

 American forces have increased raids against "Islamist militants", moving beyond counter-terrorism missions.
 This is partially due to improved relations with the United States due to the Ghani presidency.
 Reasoning used for these raids include protecting American forces, which has been broadly interpreted.
 One raid, a joint raid by American and Afghan forces arrested six Taliban connected to the 2014 Peshawar school massacre.
 American Secretary of Defense Ash Carter traveled to Afghanistan in February 2015; during a period when it was discussed that the US would slow down its withdrawal from Afghanistan.

 In February 2015, the headquarters element of the US 7th Infantry Division began to deploy to Afghanistan.
-It will serve as the Resolute Support Mission's Train Advise Assist Command - South headquarters.
-It will be joined by 10th Mountain Division's 2nd Brigade Combat Team, and 101st Combat Aviation Brigade.
+It served as the Resolute Support Mission's Train Advise Assist Command - South headquarters.
+It was joined by 10th Mountain Division's 2nd Brigade Combat Team, and 101st Combat Aviation Brigade.

 On 18 March, Hafiz Wahidi, ISIL's replacement deputy Emir in Afghanistan, was killed by the Afghan Armed Forces, along with 9 other ISIL militants accompanying him.

 On 19 March, it was reported by Reuters that the US military bases in Kandahar and Jalalabad were likely to remain open beyond the end of 2015, a senior US official said, as the Federal government of the United States considered slowing its military withdrawal to help the new government fight the Taliban.
 The anticipated policy reversal reflected US support of Afghanistan's new and more cooperative president, Ashraf Ghani, and a desire to avoid the collapse of local security forces that occurred in Iraq after the US withdrawal there.

 On 25 March, the Afghan National Army killed 29 insurgents and injured 21 others in a series of operations in the Daikundi, Ghazni, and Parwan provinces.
 Eleven people, including one US service member, died in a Taliban attack on Camp Integrity in Kabul in August.

 Suicide bombers attacked Hetal Hotel in May.
 Norwegian Marinejegerkommandoen special forces were central in saving 37 Australian hostages while maintaining direct contact with the Australian ambassador in Kabul.